-Table 15 - 15 shows a comparison of scenarios and the incremental cost from the Existing Policy scenario.
-Scenarios that have significantly higher costs generally involve capital investment needed in replacement resources, largely new combined-cycle combustion turbines.
-Note that under scenarios assuming a cost of carbon, coal plants serving the region dispatch relatively infrequently.
+Table 15 - 14 shows that only three scenarios (the Maximum Carbon Reduction - Existing Technology, Lower Conservation and RPS at 35%) have average system costs that differ significantly from the Existing Policy scenario.
+This is due largely to the fact that the components of the least cost resource strategies across the other scenarios are very similar.
+In the case of the Maximum Carbon Reduction - Existing Technology scenario, all of the coal plants that serve the region are assumed to be retired as are existing gas plants with heat rates over 8,500 Btu/kilowatthour.
+As a result, the present value system cost is significantly increased by the capital investment needed in replacement resources, largely new combined-cycle combustion turbines.
+Note that under both Social Cost of Carbon scenarios and the Carbon Cost Risk scenario, coal plants serving the region dispatch relatively infrequently.
 As a result, such plants might be viewed by their owners as uneconomic to continue operation.
 If this is indeed the case, the average present value system cost of these scenarios would likely be much closer to the Maximum Carbon Reduction - Existing Technology scenario.

-The least cost resource strategy under the Lower Conservation scenario develops about 2,400 average megawatts less energy savings and 3,800 megawatts less of winter peak capacity from energy efficiency by 2035 than the Existing Policy scenario.
-As a result, its average system cost is nearly \$16 billion higher because it must substitute more expensive generating resources to meet the region's needs for both capacity and energy.
+The least cost resource strategy under the Lower Conservation scenario develops about 1,200 average megawatts less energy savings and 2,900 megawatts less of winter peak capacity from energy efficiency by 2035 than the Existing Policy scenario.
+As a result, its average system cost is nearly \$14 billion higher because it must substitute more expensive generating resources to meet the region's needs for both capacity and energy.

-Under the Regional RPS at 35% scenario, the \$46 billion increase in average present value system cost over the Existing Policy scenario stems from the investment needed to develop a significant quantity of additional wind and solar generation in the region to satisfy the higher standard.
-The average present value system cost for the least cost resource strategy under the Increased Market Reliance scenario is \$5 billion lower because fewer resources are developed in the region to meet regional resource adequacy standards, resulting in lower future costs.
-The Social Cost of Carbon-Mid-Range scenario is lower because of increased regional revenues from outside markets where carbon emissions are higher.
+Under the Regional 35 Percent RPS scenario, the increase in average present value system cost stems from the investment needed to develop a significant quantity of additional wind and solar generation in the region to satisfy the higher standard.
+The average present value system cost for the least cost resource strategy under the Increased Market Reliance scenario is lower because fewer resources are developed in the region to meet regional resource adequacy standards, resulting in lower future costs.